People's Liberal Democratic Party

-The People's Liberal Democratic Party (abbreviation: PLDP) is a dormant political party in Singapore.
+The People's Liberal Democratic Party (abbreviation: PLDP) was a political party in Singapore.
 It was formed by Ooi Boon Ewe, an independent candidate in the 2001 general election in Singapore.
 The party was approved in the midst of the 2006 general election hustling, but was days late for nomination.
-The party's current status is unknown.

-2006 and 2011 elections
+Elections

 As PLDP was registered after nomination day for the 2006 general election, Ooi was not able to contest the election under the PLDP banner.